-The AACAP 2014 Special Program is a day-long event taking place on Monday, October 21 in San Diego, CA that will provide child psychiatrists and other mental health providers with the knowledge, skills and attitudes needed to better serve individuals with mental health challenges during their transitional age years (~15 - ~25).
+The AACAP 2016 Special Program is a day-long event taking place on Monday, October 24 in New York, NY that will provide child psychiatrists and other mental health providers with the knowledge, skills and attitudes needed to better serve individuals with mental health challenges during their transitional age years (~15 - ~25).

 - $1,000 (plus shared funds)